jsvenson/swl-notes/Secret World Notes.md

 1. Turn on the lights
   - flip the switch on the left
   - spin the wheel on the right
-  - pressure - vetical lever increases, wheel decreases
+  - pressure - vertical lever increases, wheel decreases
   - at 70% hit the button (red light on the left is 0, 14 up from that)
     - it's the second-last green light, although the contrast between green and yellow is so small it's almost useless
 2. destroy the shield generator in the room up the stairs